Reporting a Vehicle Safety or Non-Compliance Issue

 How will my report be used?

-The Department will generally only investigate a matter where evidence exists of either a:
+The Department will generally only give detailed consideration to a report where sufficient information exists of either a:

-- systemic safety issue affecting multiple vehicles; and
+- systemic safety issue affecting multiple vehicles; or

-A range of factors are taken into account in assessing whether a reported issue will be investigated.
+A range of factors are taken into account in assessing whether a reported issue will be considered.
 These include:

 - whether there has been a death or injury;